ezhilnevedha/DS_JAVA_MODULE-07/Ex10-Flattening a Nested List Using an Iterator.md

 # Flattening a Nested List Using an Iterator
-## DATE:21/11/2025
+## DATE: 05/09/25
 ## AIM:
 To design and implement a class NestedIterator that flattens a nested list of integers such that all integers can be accessed sequentially using an iterator interface (next() and hasNext()).
 ## Algorithm
-1.Traverse each element in the nested list.

-2.If the element is an integer, store it in the flat list.

-3.If the element is a list, recursively flatten that list.

-4.Use an index pointer to iterate through the flattened list.

-5.hasNext() checks if the pointer is inside bounds; next() returns the current element and increments the pointer.
+1. Start the program.
+2. Parse string input into nested structure using stack.
+3. Recursively flatten nested lists into a single list.
+4. Use an iterator with pointer position to return elements sequentially.
+5. Output final flattened list.
+6. Stop the program.

 ## Program:
 ```
+/*
 Program to find Flattening a Nested List Using an Iterator
 Developed by: Kanagavel A K
 RegisterNumber: 212223230096
+*/

 import java.util.*;
 public class NestedIterator implements Iterator<Integer> {